- Training & Events

 Take for example one of the most common and simplistic tasks: greasing a bearing using a handheld grease gun.
 While it is true that having knowledge about those factors that affect bearing regreasing helps the tech to understand the task at hand, without specific information about grease type, grease volume and correct regrease frequency for each bearing, it is doubtful that the plant will ever achieve lubrication effectiveness.

 But hang on…wasn’t this information covered in the knowledge-based training course?
 If it wasn’t, maybe we should ask for our money back.
-The reality is that even though the appropriate information may have been covered in the class, with perhaps several thousand bearings in the plant each requiring regreasing, it is unreasonable to expect the lube tech to know specifically how much grease each bearing requires and how often when he is doing his daily rounds.
+The reality is that even though the appropriate information may have been covered in the class, with perhaps several thousand bearings in the plant each requiring regreasing, it is unreasonable to expect the lubrication technician to know specifically how much grease each bearing requires and how often when he is doing his daily rounds.

 Instead, this valuable information must be determined in advance and provided in writing – preferably on the work order – to ensure consistency and continuity in application, no matter who performs the work.
 In the same way we kit a job with the right hardware tools, the job must also be kitted with the right “information tools”.